AxelEAG/Learning-Books/grokking_algorithms/ch4_quicksort/quicksort.md

 ### **Divide and Conquer**

-**Divide and conquer** is a problem solving technique that relies on finding a solvable **base case**, and using recursion to reduce it into that same base.
+**Divide and conquer** is a problem solving technique that breaks down a problem into smaller subproblems of the same type.

-Functional programming does not use loops but rather only recursion
+The algorithms follow the general structure:
+1. **Base case** – a simplest-possible subproblem that can be solved directly.
+2. **Divide** – split the current problem into smaller parts.
+3. **Conquer** – solve each part (often using recursion).
+4. **Combine** – merge the partial results into the final solution.

+Divide-and-conquer algorithms naturally align with mathematical **induction**, which is often used to prove they work correctly.

+**Induction** has two steps:
+* **Base case:** Show the algorithm is correct for the simplest possible input
+* **Inductive step:** Assume the algorithm works for smaller inputs, and use that assumption to prove it works for a general input.

+This is why the proofs of these algorithms may feel so natural, as they directly map to their proof.

 ### **Quicksort**

-Quicksort is a sorting algorithm that given an array, does the following:
+Quicksort is a divide and conquer sorting algorithm that works as follows:
-	1. Pick a pivot
+1. Picks a pivot
-	2. Partition the array into two sub-arrays: elements that are smaller, and elements that are bigger than the pivot.
+2. Partitions the array into two sub-arrays:
-	3. Repeat the process on the subarrays until finding the base case.

-In this case, the base case is:
-* 0 element array
-* 1 element array
+	* elements smaller than the pivot
+	* elements bigger than the pivot
+3. Recursively sorts the two sub-arrays
+4. Combine results: [sorted smaller] + pivot + [sorted bigger]

-as they require no sorting
+The **base case** is an array with 0 or 1 elements, as they require no sorting.

-Inductive proofs - a way to prove an algorithm works.
-It has two steps: base case and inductive case.

-worst case vs average case
-functions take a constant amount of time to run the required operations, so in practice there might be a difference between algorithms selection sort: O(n^2) quick sort: O(n log n) on avg, O(n^2) worst case.
-Hits avg case more often though merge sort: O(n log n)

-worst case for quick sort heavily depends on pivot selection
 ### **Exercises**
-**4.1**  -
+**4.1**  - A recursive summation function can be written as follows
 ```python
 ### Space inefficient (creates copy of list)
 def summ(ls: List[int]) -> int: